ga-holmes/auto-resume/readme.md

 Python 3.x must be installed on your computer

-To compile your finised files, install a LaTeX compiler for your system.
+To compile your finised files, install a LaTeX compiler for your system (you may need to install system-wide/as an administrator to access commands from the command line/inside python).
 I am using MiKTeX due to its small size:
 - Install: https://miktex.org/

 ### Filling in the JSON